 The beginning of the baby name Avery has the same root sound as the name Ava, making it a wonderful choice if a name that sounds similar to Ava is music to your ears.
 You can also use alternative spellings for Avery such as Averie or Averi to make it more unique.

-13th most popular baby name of 2019 by the SSA, Ella has been in the top 20 most popular baby girl names in the U.S. since 2008.
+Ranked the 13th most popular baby name of 2019 by the SSA, Ella has been in the top 20 most popular baby girl names in the U.S. since 2008.
 The shortened version of Eleanor or Ellen, Ella can mean "light," "other," or "all" depending on which origin of the name you look at.
-7 Eve

 Lovers of baby names with just three letters can turn to Eve as an alternative to Ava.
 By simply inserting an "e" where each "a" appears in Ava, you get another short and sweet moniker that rolls right off the tongue.
 Plus, there's hope that your little one might master writing their own name sooner rather than later since they just have to learn to write two letters to do so.

 Since one of the meanings of the baby name Ava is bird, those who love this particular meaning may find the name of an actual bird to be an attractive name choice.
 Robin was a popular baby girl name throughout the 80s, but the name actually saw peak popularity from 1953 to 1979, waffling between the top 30 and top 90 most popular names, per the SSA.

 Also in the bird family, Wren might be just the name you're searching for if you love the meaning of the baby name Ava.
 Despite an increase in the popularity of the baby name Wren over the past decade or so, the name was ranked 428th most popular by the SSA in 2019.